 Anti-addiction medications approved for methadone addiction treatment work through the same opioid receptors in the brain that methadone prescriptions affect.
 Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of methadone, reduce cravings and allow healing to continue.
 These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

 Methadone addiction recovery with Enterhealth

 People suffering from methadone addiction may feel hopeless, but they are not alone.
-Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential methadone addiction treatment center just north of Dallas-Fort Worth, and our outpatient methadone addiction treatment center located in the Preston Center area of Dallas, Texas.
+Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential opioid addiction treatment center just north of Dallas-Fort Worth, and our outpatient opioid addiction treatment center located in the Preston Center area of Dallas, Texas.